Physical grounds for causal perspectivalism: Discussion and Conclusion

+As a final speculative suggestion, we wish to note that CAs that inescapably share a functionally similar constitution of actuators, sensors, and learning machines will share a `perspective' with respect to the causal models they learn.
+Thus a shared physical constitution ensures the stability of a casual perspective across a class of CAs, and this then defines an equivalence class of agents that shares a perspective.
+It is in this way, then, that learned causal relations are shared by all CAs with the same hardware embedded in the same environment.
+The ramifications of this sort of multi-agent learning we think is ripe for further investigation.

-Our approach shows that we can define causal relations independently of human agency, giving a perspectival interventionist account that avoids the charge of anthropocentrism.
-Instead we define causal relations as learned relations between internal physical states of a special kind of open system, one with special physical subsystems: actuators, sensors and learning machines, operating in an environment with access to a large amount of free energy.
-The physical states inside a causal agent are no less physical than those in the world outside but they play a different role.
+Our approach here shows that we can define causal relations independently of human agency, giving a perspectival interventionist account that avoids the charge of anthropocentrism.
+Instead we define causal relations as learned relations between internal physical states of a special kind of open system, one with special physical subsystems -- actuators, sensors, and learning machines -- operating in an environment with access to a large amount of free energy.
+Even though such open systems need not necessarily be human, it is their ability to model the causal relations in their environment, and exploit such relations as effective strategies, that make them causal agents.